-- Services are applied to the end user, such as the property owner, or directly to a main contractor who sells a newly completed building to the customer
+- Services are applied to the end-user, such as the property owner, or directly to the main contractor who sells a newly completed building to the customer

 - The recipient makes onward supplies of those construction services to a connected company

 - The supplier and recipient are landlord and tenant or vice versa, or

 The Government’s original proposal stated that the reverse charge would apply to ‘labour only’ supplies of construction services.
 However, HMRC’s latest publications state that it will also cover the provision of construction services that include materials.
 This will bring many more construction businesses into the reverse charge than first thought.